pilcrowonpaper/form-validation/README.md

 # Adria

-Adria allows you to write your validation code in your server, serialize it, and use it in the client.
-Autocomplete with the power of TypeScript!
+A super simple form validation library, with autocomplete and value/type checking using the power of TypeScript.

 ```bash
 npm i adria-forms